nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 * When reusing the |NCS| applications and samples, you must provide board-specific overlay files when such files are needed.
   For general information on configuration overlays, see :ref:`configure_application`.

-  However, you must consider the following nRF54H20-specific differences:
+  However, you must consider the following nRF54H20-specific difference:

   * The application might require board overlays for multiple cores.
     In this case, ensure that these overlays are consistent with each other.